GO FOR THE GREEN

 Recycling supports our path to a sustainable future.
 If recycling is sorted incorrectly, it damages our crucial solid waste systems, slowing our progress to a clean and livable world.

-This can be confusing for new arrivals.
 Refer to recycling signage around the waste drop-off areas for help sorting your waste.
 Just like in any other place, food is not recyclable.
 Cleaning your recyclables by washing them thoroughly reduces contamination.
 It is also important to separate different materials in a single product, like removing plastic from envelopes, removing bottlecaps, and removing plastic pumps.
 If the recycling is too contaminated, it gets thrown into the landfill.

-Clean plastic bottles, cups, jugs, tubs
+- Plastic: clean, rigid plastic bottles, cups, jugs and tubs

-Clean aluminum & tin cans
+- Tin & aluminum: clean aluminum & tin cans

-Clean glass bottles & jars
+- Glass: clean glass bottles & jars

 Program Benefits